-The Bank was awarded Green Business Certification from The Institute for Green Business Certification, Inc.
+Reading Cooperative Bank awarded Green Business Certification from The Institute for Green Business Certification, Inc.

-RCB opened two new offices, the first in Andover located at 20 Central Street, and the second in Burlington located at 10 Wall street.
+RCB opened two new branches, the first in Andover located at 20 Central Street, and the second in Burlington located at 10 Wall street.

 RCB expanded the Residential and Commercial Lending departments.

 RCB launched a new website and mobile banking app.